igsb/PEDIA-TNAMSE/run_prioritization_tools_on_vcfs/README.md

 In order to run the ranking prioritization benchmark you need:

-- all_cases.csv input file. with case, HPO termr, and gene causing disease (Note the first number is unused).
+- all_cases.csv input file.
+The columns are case, HPO term, and gene causing disease (Note the first number is unused).

 - all_cases forder is optional, but if there is a case matching, the list of variant in the xlsx will be used